 The truth, however, is that style has never felt all that important to me.
 I grew up bilingual, raised in France by an American family, which may explain why I’ve always been much more attached to content than to form, more concerned with what’s being said than the language in which it’s being expressed.
 As a result, I’ve grown increasingly drawn to exploring different means of expression for my music in order to further isolate the message from the medium.
 A sports analogy: if you always play tennis against the same person, you only get better at playing against that person.
 If you always play with different people, you get better at tennis.
 What I’m trying to do is clarify my message, independently of style.
 To get right at the music itself.

 One of his generation’s extraordinary talents, Dan Tepfer has earned an international reputation as a pianist-composer of wide-ranging ambition, individuality, and drive—one “who refuses to set himself limits” (France’s Télérama).
-The New York City-based Tepfer, born in 1982 in Paris to American parents, has performed around the world with some of the leading lights in jazz and classical music, from Lee Konitz to Renée Fleming, and released ten albums of his own in solo, duo and trio formats.
+The New York City-based Tepfer, born in 1982 in Paris to American parents, has recorded and performed around the world with some of the leading lights in jazz and classical music, from Lee Konitz to Renée Fleming, and released ten albums of his own in solo, duo and trio formats.